Alternative Mesothelioma Treatments

 Alternative Mesothelioma Treatment FAQs

-Alternative treatments for mesothelioma are therapies used alongside or instead of standard treatments like chemotherapy or surgery.
+Alternative treatments for mesothelioma are therapies used alongside or instead of standard options like chemotherapy or surgery.

 Complementary therapies, like acupuncture, yoga, or meditation, are meant to support traditional treatments by easing symptoms like pain and anxiety.